corybrunson/ordr/README.md

 The auxiliary package
 [**ordr.extra**](https://github.com/corybrunson/ordr.extra) provides
-accessor methods for several additional ordination models—and room for several more!
+accessor methods for several additional ordination models—and has room for several more!

 ## acknowledgments